 - Done, usually by restarting the Router or Modem will return to a fresh state, and sometimes problems can be easily solved by just restarting.

-Solving the problem of unidentified network in my opinion is not so difficult.
+Solving the problem of the unidentified networks in my opinion is not so difficult.
 What’s more, it won’t be difficult for you, because you just have to follow the methods we’ve shared above.